Germany: Hanau attacker acted alone, investigators find | DW | 16.12.2021

 The prosecutors were clear that the violence was "motivated by racism."
 The attacker is believed to have been driven by paranoid racist conspiracy theories.

-The victims included people with familial ties to Turkey, Bulgaria, Romania and Afghanistan, as well as a German Roma and a Kurd.
+The victims included people with Turkis, Bulgarian, Romanian and Afghan backgrounds, as well as a German Roma.
 Several others were injured.

 The attack in Hanau is one of several carried out by far-right extremists that have rocked Germany over recent years.